In this guide for beginners, we will talk further on how FL Studio 20 works.

 With this method, you can not only customize the sound and just hear it but also see as it pumps and if the sidechain is natural or very bumpy.
 Even after you tweak the knobs, you will notice as the Bass changing the character according to the values you will set.

 Just learn when the sidechain sounds make your sound more natural and transparent.
 That way, your audio will be more professional, and sidechain will be more hidden and not so evident to your listener.
 Yes, this technique is necessary to use nowadays, but also letting people know about it too much is not always win.

 2. Using the Peak Controller

 To set it up correctly, you have to follow the exact same process as when we added FL Limiter.
 Now, you will have a different knob to play within this tool.
-Maybe somebody will find it better, but for me, FL Limiter is a winner when it comes to the sidechain technique.
+Maybe this method will work better for you, but for me, FL Limiter is a primary tool when it comes to the sidechain techniques.